m-hahn/bayesian-models-of-perception/code/Demo/README.md

 `Cross-validation NLL:` line printed by the wrapper for the compact result.
 Most legacy runners assert if their expected log or loss file already exists.
 Move or delete the corresponding generated output before rerunning the exact same command.

-## Demo: Reproduce de Gardelle et al.
+## Demo: Fit on Orientation data from de Gardelle et al.

 The de Gardelle et al. circular dataset is not included.
 It is publicly available; after obtaining it, place the data file at `circular/data/GARDELLE/data.txt`.